dcastl2/prog-lang/info/syllabus.rst

 You have a preliminary exam on Wednesday, February 18, and a practice assignment due on Sunday, February 15 at 6:00 PM.
 The preliminary exam covers everything in the ``info/`` folder of this repository, and the practice homework will acquaint you with the server.
-Combined, they are worth 12.5% of your final grade.
+Combined, they are worth 6.25% of your final grade.

 Note that these are due before the first drop date.
-Their purpose is to determine whether or not you will make it through the class.
-If you score unsatisfactorily, you may want to take the class at another time.
+Their purpose is to make sure you are set with logistics before you commit to the course.
+If you score unsatisfactorily, you may want to take the course at another time.